StackItHQ/pes-siddarthpai/README.md

 5. **Error Handling**:

    - Implements try-except blocks to catch and log errors during synchronization and data operations.
+Checks properly for types and ensures that invalid data is rolled back/ignored.

 6. **Scalability:**
    To ensure scalability, I've implemented several optimizations.

-   1. First, I'm using batch operations for database updates, which significantly reduces the number of queries for large datasets.
+   1. First, I'm using **batch operations** for database updates, which significantly reduces the number of queries for large datasets.
-   2. Implemented an efficient upsert operation to handle both inserts and updates in a single query.
+   2. Implemented an efficient **upsert** operation to handle both inserts and updates in a single query.
    3. Higher polling interval to reduce synchronization frequency, and data fetching has been optimized to only retrieve necessary columns.
    4. Finally, conflict resolution is performed in-memory using pandas, which is highly efficient for data manipulation tasks.

    These optimizations allow the system to handle larger datasets and higher update frequencies without significant performance degradation.

-## Plan of Action
+## Plan of Action 📝

 First started off by understanding the basics of the stack that I'd be using : **[all of these files can be found in the testing folder]**